HaoguangYang/Mobile_Manipulation_Dev/README.md

 #### Setup Linux System

-- Initialize Linux CAN bus:
+- Initialize Linux CAN bus (Needs to be done on every reboot):
 ```sh
 sudo ip link set can0 up type can bitrate 1000000
 ```